 - Boring but Practical: His attacks aren't as flashy or powerful as Evil Cole's, but many of them can defeat enemies fairly quickly, and for the most won't hurt a civilian with the right approach.

-- Comes Great Responsibility: He accepts at the end of the first game that it's his responsibility to protect Empire City and its people with his powers.
+- Comes Great Responsibility: At the end of the first game, he finally accepts that it's his responsibility to protect Empire City and its people with his powers.

 - Fallen Hero: Can choose to abandon his morality for power and activate the Ray Sphere a second time at the expense of even more innocent lives at the end of the first game, permanently locking him in the Infamous evil ranking.